OEM-Sartorius-Data-Analytics/SimcaQ_Python_Scripting_Guide/06_PredictionInterface_0/PredictionInterface_Introduction.md

 numYVariables = model.GetColumnYSize()
 ```

-If we used an *IIntVector* object instead to predict just specific Y variables, we should know a priorui how many we predicted.
-Neverthless, this numbe can be retrieved in different ways.
-FOr instance we could use the
+If we used an *IIntVector* object instead to predict just specific Y variables, we should know a priori how many we predicted.
+Nevertheless, this number can be retrieved in different ways.
+For instance we could use the ...

+Finally, to get the actual predicted Y values:

 ```
-# Create a prediction vector according to SIMCA-Q requirements
-# for retrieving prediction parameters afterwards
-predictionVector = simcaq.GetNewIntVector(1)
+predictionDataMatrix = hPredictedY.GetDataMatrix()
-predictionVector.SetData(1, 1)

-# Retrieve and print predicted y
-resultData = prediction.GetYPredPS(numPredictiveScores,True,True,predictionVector)
+iObs = 1
-predictionDataMatrix = resultData.GetDataMatrix()
+iVarY = 1
-predictedY = predictionDataMatrix.GetData(1,1)
+predictedY = predictionDataMatrix.GetData(iObs,iVarY)
 ```